crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 ## Step 2.
 Configure `chain-maind`

-Before kick starting your node, we will have to configure your node so that it connects to the Croeseid testnet:
+Before kick-starting your node, we will have to configure your node so that it connects to the Croeseid testnet:

 ### Step 2-1 Initialize `chain-maind`